Occupational therapy, physical therapy, and speech therapy/speech-language pathology are often collectively referred to as “rehabilitation therapy.”

 Here are some of the ways that each rehabilitation therapy profession is unique.

-OTs are unique because they use a holistic lens to focus on daily tasks.
-From driving to dressing oneself, an OT can help people become as involved as possible in the activities they love…sometimes getting quite creative with splinting or assistive technology in the process!
-Plus, OTs can pursue a niche in mental health!
+OTs are unique in how they use a holistic lens to focus on daily tasks.
+An OT’s goal is to help each individual become as involved as possible in the activities they love—from driving to cooking to playing with their children or grandchildren.
+Sometimes, that means getting quite creative with splinting or assistive technology!
+OTs can also pursue a niche in mental health.

-SLPs are unique because they focus on the incredibly important functions of swallowing and communication.
-From performing instrumental evaluations for voice and swallowing to using AAC (augmentative and alternative communication) technology to help patients communicate, SLPs have limitless niches and specializations.
-Some SLPs even focus on transgender communication or literacy!
+SLPs are unique because they focus on the incredibly important functions of swallowing and communication across the lifespan, from infancy to end of life.
+From performing instrumental evaluations (e.g., Modified Barium Swallow Study or Flexible Endoscopic Evaluation of Swallow) for voice and swallowing, to using AAC technology to help patients facilitate communication, SLPs have limitless niches and specializations, including linking families to community resources and addressing social determinants of health that may impact recovery.
+Some SLPs even have the opportunity to focus on transgender voice and emerging literacy.

-Perhaps the best way to explain the similarities and differences in the rehab therapies is to use a patient case study as an example.
+Perhaps the best way to explain similarities and differences across the rehab therapies is to walk through a patient case study example.

-Let’s consider the case of a young man who has chronic high blood pressure and then has a cerebrovascular accident (CVA), which is commonly referred to as a stroke.
+Let’s consider the case of a young man who has chronic high blood pressure.
+The man then has a cerebrovascular accident (CVA), which is commonly referred to as a stroke.
 A stroke is sometimes informally called a “brain attack” because it involves the sudden deprivation of oxygen to the brain.
-This leads to areas of the brain either temporarily or permanently losing function.
+This leads to areas of the brain losing function temporarily or permanently.

-An occupational therapist focuses primarily on how this patient (whom an OT will often refer to as a client) is able to function in his daily roles, based on the damage to various parts of his brain.
+An occupational therapist may focus primarily on how well this patient (or client) is able to function in his daily roles, based on the damage to various parts of his brain.
+For example:

-A physical therapist also looks at that same young man and wonders how he is functioning from a movement standpoint.
+A physical therapist may look at that same young man and wonder how he is functioning from a movement standpoint.
+For example:

-• If not, a PT will provide exercises, assistive device (cane, walker, etc.) training, and manual therapy to help the patient regain the ability to walk as independently as possible.
+- If not, a PT will provide exercises, assistive devices (e.g., a cane or walker), training, and manual therapy to help the patient regain the ability to walk as independently as possible.

-As you can see, there is already some overlap in function.
+As you can see, there is already some overlap in PT and OT treatment.
 After all, that patient or client will need to walk to and from the pantry to get the supplies for cooking, too!

 If the patient needs to stand up independently to cook, he will need strength and balance in his legs.
-That means both OTs and PTs might be working on similar goals of standing tolerance, which will help him be able to be more independent.
-But the PT looks at walking independently as the end goal, while the OT looks at cooking meals as part of a normal daily life as the end goal.
+So, the OT and PT may work on similar goals related to standing tolerance, which will help him become more independent.
+But while the PT looks at walking independently as the end goal, the OT looks at cooking meals as part of a normal daily life as the end goal.

-A speech-language pathologist also looks at this same patient from a functional standpoint, with the emphasis being on communication and swallowing.
-In addition, the SLP will consider the patient’s cognition.
-In fact, there’s a big overlap between SLPs and OTs, especially in settings like acute care, inpatient rehab, and outpatient.
+A speech-language pathologist also looks at this same patient from a functional standpoint, but the SLP will focus primarily on speech, communication, cognition, and swallowing.
+In fact, there’s an overlap between SLPs and OTs in the area of cognitive interventions, especially in settings like acute care, inpatient rehab, and outpatient.
+So, ensuring collaboration to avoid duplication of services and carryover of skills is essential.
+For example:

-• Can the patient speak to his wife without struggling to find the right words (this is called aphasia)?
-And can this patient move his mouth, jaw, and tongue to speak without struggling to articulate (this is called dysarthria)?
+- Can the patient speak to his wife without struggling to find the right words (a condition called expressive aphasia)?
+And can the patient move his mouth, jaw, and tongue to speak without struggling to produce intelligible speech (a condition called dysarthria) or safely eat/swallow (a condition called dysphagia)?

-• If not, the SLP might work with this patient to improve his ability to communicate so that his wife can purchase the foods that he wants for dinner.
+If not, the SLP might work with this patient to improve his ability to communicate, so his wife can purchase the foods he can safely eat for dinner.

 Differences in education

-PTs and OTs have very similar curriculums in some ways, which is why some schools even have us sitting in the same rooms for a few courses!
+In some ways, PTs and OTs have very similar educational curricula.
+Some schools even have us sitting in the same rooms for a few courses!

-SLP’s curriculum is probably the most different from the rest, but we do all share some core commonalities.
+The SLP curriculum is probably the most different of the three, but we do all share some core commonalities.

 Before we jump into the coursework itself, keep in mind that occupational therapists and speech-language pathologists need master’s degrees to practice, while the entry-level requirement for physical therapists is a doctorate degree.
 WebPT has a comprehensive article about all the nuances of becoming a PT.
-And, we’ve recently put together a post that walks you through what it takes to become an OT.
+We also have a post that walks you through what it takes to become an OT.
+And, the American Speech-Language-Hearing Association (ASHA) provides several great resources for those pursuing an SLP degree.

-All three disciplines have coursework in human anatomy, physiology, and neuroscience.
-Occupational and physical therapists both have additional focus on orthopedics, neurological interventions, geriatrics and pediatrics.
+Programs for all three rehab therapy disciplines include coursework in human anatomy, physiology, and neuroscience.
+Occupational and physical therapists receive additional education on orthopedics, neurological interventions, geriatrics, and pediatrics.
 OTs branch off to focus on activity analysis, cognitive function, mental health, and research.
-PTs spend extended amounts of time on joint mobilization, therapeutic exercise, and pain science, as well as the pulmonary, digestive, integumentary (skin), and other body systems that impact movement.
+PTs spend extended time on joint mobilization, therapeutic exercise, and pain science, as well as the cardiac, pulmonary, digestive, and integumentary (skin) systems (and other body systems that impact movement).

 Differences in licensure

-All new physical therapy students in the U.S. must complete a Doctor of Physical Therapy (DPT) degree at one of the accredited institutions across the US.
+All new physical therapy students in the US must complete a Doctor of Physical Therapy (DPT) degree at one of the accredited institutions across the country.
 In order to practice, they must also pass the NPTE (National Physical Therapy Exam) and apply for and receive a state license.

-In order to become educated as an occupational therapist in the US, one must obtain a master’s degree from an accredited OT school, then pass the NBCOT (National Board for Certification of Occupational Therapists).
+In order to become an occupational therapist in the US, one must obtain a master’s or doctorate degree from an accredited OT school, then pass the NBCOT (National Board for Certification of Occupational Therapists).

 OT vs. PT vs. SLP salary